 - A. Layoff shall be by classification as set forth in Article II, Recognition and Union Security, Section 1, Bargaining Unit. - B. Layoff may be by organizational unit of an agency or agencywide.
-When layoff is by organizational unit of an agency, the organizational unit will be no smaller than as follows: by
+When layoff is by organizational unit of an agency, the organizational unit will be no smaller than as follows: by district or zone for the Department of Public Safety, and by district for the Department of Natural Resources. - C. Each employee affected by a reduction in force shall be notified in writing of layoff at least twenty (20) calendar days prior to the effective date of the layoff unless budgetary limitations require a lesser period of notice.

-- district for State Patrol, Division of Criminal Investigation, Fire Marshal, Division of Narcotics Enforcement, and Department of Natural Resources. - C. Each employee affected by a reduction in force shall be notified in writing of layoff at least twenty (20) calendar days prior to the effective date of the layoff unless budgetary limitations require a lesser period of notice. - D. Affected employees shall be laid off in accordance with seniority, ability, and job performance.
+- D. Affected employees shall be laid off in accordance with seniority, ability, and job performance.
 In the event ability and job performance are equal, seniority shall be controlling.
 The determination of the layoff order is subject to the grievance procedure commencing at Step 3. - E. A permanent employee in a classification in which layoffs are to be effected may, in lieu of layoff, have the options to bump another less senior employee in the bargaining unit, to be exhausted in the following order: - 1.
 To the same classification within the same division; - 2.
-To the same classification within a different division; - To a classification which the employee has formerly occupied while in the continuous employment of the agency, provided the employee meets the qualifications and has left the formerly occupied classification in good standing; - 4.
+To the same classification within a different division; - 3.
+To a classification which the employee has formerly occupied while in the continuous employment of the agency, provided the employee meets the qualifications and has left the formerly occupied classification in good standing; - 4.
 To a lower classification in the bargaining unit in the same department, provided the employee meets the qualifications.